 Market power assessments

-Starting in May 2011, the CAA undertook market power assessments of Heathrow, Gatwick and Stansted airports.
-In 10 January 2014, the CAA published its findings that Heathrow and Gatwick met the market power tests and therefore the respective operators required a licence.
-The CAA found that Stansted did not meet the tests for services to passenger airlines.
-In March 2014, the CAA found that Stansted did not meet the tests for services to cargo airlines at the airport either and, therefore, does not require licensing.
+Starting in May 2011, we undertook market power assessments of Heathrow, Gatwick and Stansted airports.
+In January 2014, we published our findings that Heathrow and Gatwick met the market power tests and therefore the respective operators required a licence.
+We found that Stansted did not meet the tests for services to passenger airlines.
+In March 2014, we found that Stansted did not meet the tests for services to cargo airlines at the airport either and, therefore, does not require licensing.
 More information is on the airport market power assessment page.